TechForUK/brexchat/content/help/agree.md

 For example:

-> ‘I agree, I'm realy worried that in the future the NHS won't be there for me and my family.’
+> ‘I agree, I'm really worried that in the future the NHS won't be there for me and my family.’